xavierjefferson/Snork.AspNet.DashboardBuilder/README.md

 After performing these steps, open your browser and hit the *http://your-app/sysinfo* URL to see the Dashboard.

 ## Configuring Authorization
 The dashboard exposes sensitive information about your web server, so it is really important to restrict access to it.
 By default, only local requests are allowed.
-You can change this by passing your own implementations of the `IDashboardAuthorizationFilter` interface, whose `Authorize` method is used to allow or prohibit a request.
+You can change this by passing your own implementations of the `Snork.AspNet.DashboardBuilder.IDashboardAuthorizationFilter` interface, whose `Authorize` method is used to allow or prohibit a request.
 The first step is to provide your own implementation.

 ```
-public class MyAuthorizationFilter : IDashboardAuthorizationFilter
+public class MyAuthorizationFilter : Snork.AspNet.DashboardBuilder.IDashboardAuthorizationFilter
 {
-    public bool Authorize(DashboardContext context)
+    public bool Authorize(Snork.AspNet.DashboardBuilder.DashboardContext context)
     {
         // In case you need an OWIN context, use the next line, `OwinContext` class
         // is the part of the `Microsoft.Owin` package.